-I use this pasta sauce on so many things, because it's so versatile!
-You can use this delicious sauce for pizza bagels, and stuffed pepper lasagna, or even in stuffed pepper soup for added flavor!
-Another great way to use this sauce would be in combination with my vegan pepperoni to use on pizza or my pizza bagels (linked above).
+I use this hearty marinara sauce on so many things, because it's versatile!
+You can use this delicious sauce for stuffed pepper lasagna, or even in stuffed pepper soup for added flavor!
+Another great way to use this sauce would be in combination with my vegan pepperoni to use on pizza or my pizza bagels.

 Very simple, and few ingredients here.
 You may choose to add extra seasonings of your liking of course.